Zhang Shuhong

 Zhang Shuhong (张树鸿, 1957 – 11 August 2007) was a Chinese businessman and factory owner.
 Zhang committed suicide after toys made at his factory for Fisher-Price (a division of Mattel) were found to contain lead paint.

 Personal life

 Zhang Shuhong grew up in Hong Kong.
 He first worked as an errand boy for a Hong Kong factory.
-He eventually moved to Guangdong province, just across the border from Hong Kong, to work in the toy factories which grew up in the area in the 1980s and 1990s.
+He eventually moved to Guangdong province, just across the border from Hong Kong, to work in the toy factories that grew up in the area in the 1980s and 1990s.
 He never married.